 We can include up to 127 ranges and criteria in the COUNTIFS function.

-Using the COUNTIFS function is easy.
-We need to follow the syntax and provide the necessary ranges and criteria.
-Let’s take an example to understand how it works.
+Using the COUNTIFS function is easy but we need to follow the syntax.
+ALso, we need to provide the necessary ranges and criteria.
+Let’s take an example below.

-Suppose we have a dataset of employees, and we want to count the number of employees who are from the Sales department and have a salary greater than $50,000.
-We can use the COUNTIFS function to achieve this.
-The formula would be:
+If we suppose we have a dataset of employees.
+And we want to count the number of employees who are from the Sales department.
+Also, they should have a salary greater than $50,000.
+We can use the COUNTIFS functionfor this.

 =COUNTIFS(Department,”Sales”, Salary,”>50000″)

 Here, Department and Salary are the named ranges in the dataset.
-The first criteria are to count the cells where the Department is “Sales,” and the second criteria are to count the cells where the Salary is greater than $50,000.
+The first criteria are to count the cells where the Department is Sales.
+While the second criteria to count the cells if Salary is greater than $50,000.

 Using Wildcards in the COUNTIFS Function

-We can also use wildcards in the COUNTIFS function to count cells that meet a specific pattern.
-The asterisk (*) is used as a wildcard character that matches any number of characters, while the question mark (?) matches a single character.
-Let’s take an example to understand this.
+We can also use wildcards in the COUNTIFS function for a specific pattern.
+The asterisk (*) is a wildcard character.
+And it matches any number of characters.
+While the question mark (?) matches a single character.

-Suppose we have a dataset of products, and we want to count the number of products that start with the letter “A.” We can use the COUNTIFS function with a wildcard.
-The formula would be:
+In case you have a dataset of products and we want to count the number of products that start with the letter A. We can use the COUNTIFS function with a wildcard.

 =COUNTIFS(Products,”A*”)

-Here, Products is the named range in the dataset.
-The criteria are to count the cells where the product name starts with the letter “A.”
+Here, Products is range in the dataset.
+The criteria are to count the cells with product name starts with the letter A.

-We can use logical operators in the COUNTIFS function to count cells that meet multiple conditions.
-The logical operators that can be used are:
+We can use logical operators in the COUNTIFS function to find ones that meet multiple conditions.
+The logical operators are below.

 - Equal to (=)